totovr/Arduino/HC-05/MASTER_SLAVE/README.md

 | RX      |     RX    |
 | EN      |    3.3V   |

+##### Is important to connect the EN pin to 3.3V, if is not connected some AT commands will not work

 ### Slave Configuration

-* Before turn on the Arduino keep pressed the bottom of the HC-05 module, after turn it on the light will be blinking slower, this means that you are in AT-COMMAND mode.
+* **Before turn on the Arduino keep pressed the bottom of the HC-05 module**, after turn it on the light will be blinking slower, this means that you are in AT-COMMAND mode.

 * Open an Arduino empty file and upload it to the board